Air Force Office of Scientific Research (AFOSR)

 Grant proposals are submitted in accordance with individual broad agency announcements.
 Each announcement contains specific proposal requirements.
 Please refer to the individual broad agency announcement for proposal submission guidelines.

-All other AFOSR Announcements (BAA’s) must be read thoroughly to ensure proposal submission requirements are met.
+All AFOSR Announcements (BAA’s) must be read thoroughly to ensure proposal submission requirements are met.

 Format in which proposals can be submitted